17th week of pregnancy

 ‘Any pain?’
 He pressed her lightly around the abdomen.
 Grinda shook her head.
 ‘I’m sure she’s fine.’

 Her eyes shone with tears.
 ‘I’m a terrible mother.’

 ‘It was an accident, Grinda.’

 ‘It doesn’t matter.’

 Shaking his head, he tried to pull away her arm again.
-Deep bruising around the elbow.
-Swelling.
-He winced as he slowly turned it.
-Bone was sticking out.
+There was swelling and deep bruising around the elbow.
+He winced as he slowly turned it over: bone was sticking out.

-Grinda was looking over her shoulder, unable to watch.
+Grinda was looking away, unable to watch.
 ‘Is it all right?’

 ‘It’s not good, biala.’
 Mock tightened his mouth.
-A break like that could kill a man in days.
-From infection, shock and a whole host of fatal things.
+A break like that could kill a man, from infection, shock and a whole host of fatal things.
 If they were with his people, with the shamri, maybe something could be done.
-They could heal, had poultices and wrappings that could keep the wound clean.
+They could heal.
+They had poultices and wrappings that could keep the wound clean.
 But they were far away.

-‘No.’ Grabbing her fiercely around the neck, he kissed her on the head.
+‘No.’ Grabbing her fiercely around the neck, he glared into her eyes.
 ‘We’ll find a solution.’